sirixdb/sirix/README.md

   XdmNodeWriteTrx beginNodeWriteTrx(@Nonnegative int maxNodes, TimeUnit timeUnit, int maxTime);
 ```

-With wtx.revertTo(int) you're able to revert everything to an old revision (given by the integer).
+With <code>wtx.revertTo(int)</code> you're able to revert everything to an old revision (given by the integer).
 Followed by a commit the former version is commited as a new revision.

 Use one of the provided axis to navigate through the DOM-like tree-structre (for instance in level order only through level 4):
 ```java